York County discusses adding more paper ballot voting machines for 2020

 The idea was discussed during a public meeting with the commissioners on Thursday.
 A representative from Dominion, the company that provides the machines, was also in attendance.

-People at the meeting voiced disapproval over long wait times, privacy issues.
-Many complained, they saw voters leave because it was taking too long.
+People at the meeting voiced disapproval over long wait times and privacy issues.
+Many complained that some voters even left because it was taking too long.
 Much of the discussion also centered on the subject of an algorithm, which predicted one machine in each precinct would be enough.

 "One system per precinct is actually something that came out of a statewide discussion with the counties," said Kay Stimson, Vice President of Government Affairs with Dominion Voting.